 Some apps may share certain activity with Google to do things like make it easier for you to find information from their app.
-To stop saving to your Web & App Activity, uncheck the box next to "Include history from Chrome and other apps in your Web & App Activity" on the Account History settings page.
+To stop saving to your Web & App Activity, uncheck the box next to "Include history from Chrome and other apps in your Web & App Activity" on the Activity controls settings page.

 Other unusual activity

 If you don't think the history you see is because of the reasons above, it’s possible that your Google Account is signed in to a public computer where other people can search with your account.
 Learn how to keep your account secure.